mari-code-l/dailyplanner/README.md

 - Manual testing of the hamburgerbutton once its in the mobile  or ipad viewand ensure that it will be redirected to their exact navbar links.

+- Manual testing of the tool tipped and ensure that it will function once it clicked.

 - Manual testing of the social links in the footer section and ensure that it will be redirected to their exact social pages.

    - further testing will be made in the future once I am knowledgeable enough of other testing method.